 Because each of us is biologically unique, it’s impossible to know in advance which compounds might work for any one individual.
 I’ve simply tried various options, one at a time, and observed the effects.

 Keep in mind, however, that taking supplements can interfere with some prescription medications.
 I am not a medical doctor.
 I have a Ph.D. in Clinical Psychology.
-Consult with your medical professional before you experiment.
-The following is presented for general informational purposes only.
+Consult with your healthcare professional before you experiment.
+This material is presented for general information purposes only.
+Follow the links for more detailed information.

 MY BASIC BRAIN FOOD DIET & SUPPLEMENTS